Site menu

 We worked with Suffolk County Council and local bus operators to create a joint bus passenger charter.
 The charter will improve customer confidence in bus services by establishing a consistent standard of service they can expect when travelling by bus.

-We're working with First Bus to bring 70 zero-emission electric buses to the Greater Norwich area by March 2024.
+We worked with First Bus to bring 70 zero-emission electric buses to the Greater Norwich area and will seek opportunities to secure further funding for zero emission buses.

 We work closely with rail operators to lobby for improvements to rail infrastructure within and beyond Norfolk, so that travel by train is an attractive alternative to driving.